Dijker/com.netatmo/README.md

 For now, the order is always the same:
 * Top Rain: Rain now
 * Middle Rain: mm/hour
-* Bottom Rain: Cummulated today
+* Bottom Rain: Cumulated today

 Support to be added:
 - NetAtmo Welcome: